 6. Planning for Success

 I highly recommend you to try the ShineSheets student planner – I used sheets like these in literally every aspect of my student life and while these are not the exact templates I used when I was a student, they’re even better!

 7. Personal Growth and Assessment

 Learning things, staying organized, taking proper rest, and staying socially active will help you to reach that goal easily.

-If you feel like there’s a lot going on and you need to “put things in places”, a great way to do that is to practice self-care and let go of your anxieties with stress relief activities.
+And remember – if you feel like there’s a lot going on and you need to “put things in places”, a great way to do that is to practice self-care and let go of your anxieties with stress relief activities.

-Like these tips?
 Scroll down for more!